skhaz/avaaz-engineering-exercise/README.md

 Your task is to build a solution that allows a user to search data using several filters:

-- Date range
+- Date range (after, before, and between)
-- Title
+- Title (text search, case-insensitive, full or partial matches)
-- URL
+- URL (full or partial matches)

-Using the language and tools of your choice, create a solution that:
+Using Flask, create a solution that:

 - Ingests JSON source data (see the `input` folder)
-- Stores normalized data
+- Stores valid data and normalized datetimes in the provided database
 - Queries the data (using the filters described above)
 - Outputs the results

+Note that we've provided the following:

+- The destination database table (see `database/initdb.d/setup.sql`)
+- A bare bones Flask app (see `app/server.py`)

 ## Evaluation criteria

 When reviewing your solution, we will test to see if it:

-- Can be run by our engineers using a Docker container
+- Can be run by our engineers using Docker
 - Solves the challenges laid out in the instructions
-- Normalizes the source data, accounting for any variations
+- Normalizes the source data, accounting for any variations or bad data
 - Validates user inputs, accounting for security and accuracy
+- Contains an updated README with instructions for using the solution

 ### Submitting